 History of the Neapolitan Mastiff

-The Romans took note and later adopted the Molossus breed for their own use in combat and hunting, and eventually crossed them with other large breeds to create an even bigger and intimidating canine: a breed called the Mastino.
+The Romans took note and later adopted the molossus breed for their own use in combat and hunting.
+They eventually crossed these dogs with other large breeds to create an even larger and more intimidating canine: the mastino.

-The dog soon became a national treasure in Italy and six of them were reportedly shown in the first dog show in Naples in 1946.
-Italian painter Piero Scanziani drafted the breed standard in 1948 and the Italian Kennel Club officially recognized the breed the following year.
+The Neapolitan Mastiff soon became a national treasure in Italy, and six of them were reportedly shown in the first dog show in Naples in 1946.
+Italian painter Piero Scanziani drafted the breed standard in 1948, then the Italian Kennel Club officially recognized the breed the following year.

 The breed spread throughout Europe in the 1970s and soon made its way to America.
-The United States Neapolitan Mastiff Club became the primary register for the breed in the 1990s and the American Kennel Club officially accepted the Neapolitan Mastiff into the Working Group in 2004.
+The United States Neapolitan Mastiff Club became the primary register for the breed in the 1990s.
+In 2004, the American Kennel Club officially accepted the Neapolitan Mastiff into the Working Group.

 Neapolitan Mastiff Care

-While Neapolitan Mastiffs can be couch potatoes, you should still walk yours at least twice daily.
+While Neapolitan Mastiffs can be couch potatoes, owners should still ensure they're active for about 20 minutes at least twice daily.
 They do not require a lot of exercise, but regular walks are crucial for managing weight and joint health.

-Training your Neapolitan Mastiff should begin as soon as possible, preferably during puppy-hood.
-As they get older, individuals can become stubborn and difficult to train, so it’s important to get on top of things at an early age.
+Training your Neapolitan Mastiff should begin as soon as possible, preferably during puppyhood at about eight weeks of age.
+As they get older, individuals can become stubborn and difficult to train, so it is important to get on top of things at an early age.

-Because they are wary of strangers and naturally suspicious of outsiders, socialization training is key.
-Take your Neapolitan Mastiff to public spaces like the park or a neighborhood cafe on a regular basis, so he or she can learn how to welcome guests appropriately and distinguish between friend and foe.
+Because they are wary of strangers and naturally suspicious of outsiders, socialization training is key for Neapolitan Mastiffs.
+Take your dog to public spaces on a regular basis.
+At home, help them learn how to welcome guests appropriately and distinguish between friend and foe.